 When you understand formulation, you can:

-- Customize products for dry, oily, sensitive, or combination skin
+- Customize products for different skin types and preferences

 - Make informed ingredient substitutions